hudson-and-thames/mlfinlab/docs/source/implementations/labeling.rst

    :scale: 100 %
    :align: center

-One of the major faults with the fixed-time horizon method is that observations are given a label with respect to a certrain threshold after a fixed interval regardless of their respective volatilities.
+One of the major faults with the fixed-time horizon method is that observations are given a label with respect to a certain threshold after a fixed interval regardless of their respective volatilities.
 In other words, the expected returns of every observation are treated equally regardless of the associated risk.
 The triple-barrier method tackles this issue by dynamically setting the upper and lower barriers for each observation based on their given volatilities.

 .. _reference: https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482086
 Meta-Labeling